Herman Badillo: Early political career

-After joining the Caribe Democratic Club in 1958, Badillo held various offices within the City and State, including Bronx Borough President in 1966.
-Prior to that he served as New York Commissioner of Housing Preservation and Development.
+After joining the Caribe Democratic Club in 1958, Badillo held several city and state positions.
+He was elected Bronx Borough President in 1965 and took office in January 1966.
+Before that, he had served as New York Commissioner of Housing Preservation and Development.

-Embarking on his role as Bronx Borough President in January 1966, Badillo was met with the ongoing advocacy for the preservation of Bronx Borough Hall as a landmark, led by prior Bronx Borough President Joseph F. Periconi.
-Periconi had, along with several historians, successfully attained landmark status for the building in October 1965, bestowed by the Landmarks Preservation Commission.
-It was then placed under final review by the Board of Estimate of New York City.
-On January 27, 1966, the last day of the 90-day review period, the board voted to revoke the landmark status, deferring to the new incumbent's view on the matter.
-In 1968 a mysterious fire burned part of the interior.
-Though still repairable, it was demolished in 1969.
+When Badillo became Bronx Borough President, the future of Bronx Borough Hall was already under dispute.
+His predecessor, Joseph F. Periconi, had supported efforts by historians and preservation advocates to have the building designated as a landmark.
+In October 1965, the Landmarks Preservation Commission granted the designation, which then went to the Board of Estimate of New York City for final review.

+On January 27, 1966, the final day of the 90-day review period, the Board of Estimate voted to revoke the building's landmark status, taking into account the position of the new borough president.
+In 1968, a fire of undetermined origin damaged part of the interior.
+Although the building remained repairable, it was demolished in 1969.